dotnet/infer/userguide/Community-Based Bayesian Classifier Combination.md

 ![BadWorker.png](BadWorker.png)
 ![GoodWorker.png](GoodWorker.png)

 A standard framework to learn the latent worker’s confusion matrix is the Bayesian Classifier Combination model (_H.C.
 Kim and Z. Ghahramani.
-Bayesian classier combination.
+Bayesian classifier combination.
 International Conference on Articial Intelligence and Statistics, pages 619-627, 2012_).
 This model assumes that there are _K_ workers classifying _N_ objects (or tasks) among _C_ possible labels.
 These counts are shown in the corresponding plates (the rectangles) of the factor graph illustrated below; arrows are included to show the generative flow.

 ![BCC.png](BCC.png)